tekd/ga-worksheet/GA-worksheet.md

     * bottom padding is 0px
     * left padding is 20px

 6. What is the difference between padding and margin?
+While margin creates space on the outside of an element, the padding creates space in the inside.

-7. What did border-radius do to the square border around the image?
+7. What did border-radius do to the square border around the image? it made the image's side more rounder.

 ##Project #2 Part #3: Responsive Design and Javascript